-Mental Health is one of the most widely talked about and major concerns among adults and also children.
-Being locked up at home might be good for your physical health but the mental impact has been severe.
+Mental Health is one of the most widely talked about and major concerns among adults and children.
+Being locked up at home during COVID might have be good for your physical health, but the mental impact has been severe.

 Parasym is one of the most widely used and clinically proven medical devices used to achieve the therapeutic benefits of stimulating the vagus nerve to battle depression, anxiety and insomnia.

 So how does a little device beat the likes of depression, insomnia and anxiety?